 However, looking back to the Frei Otto quote, earlier in this paper, also important is for us to review the appropriateness of materials from a sustainability point of view.
 In addition to removing the cyanoacrylate glue from the process, the sustainability credentials of the laminating materials also require attention.
-Materials such as SPF (Soya Protein Fibre), although not at the tensile strength of polyester fibre do have higher tensile strength than cotton-based fabrics [21] that Frei Otto used, and have other important qualities such as UV resistance.
-There are, therefore, interesting possibilities for further investigation and development of the techniques and materials for architectural applications.
+Materials such as SPF (Soya Protein Fibre), although not at the tensile strength of polyester fibre do have higher tensile strength than cotton-based fabrics [Zupin, Dimitrovski, 2014] that Frei Otto used, and have other important qualities such as UV resistance.
+There are interesting possibilities for further investigation and development of the techniques and materials for architectural applications.

-5. Acknowledgements
+Acknowledgements

-Our thankful acknowledgements go to Shuyan Bai, Shuhui Li and Qiaoyang Zhang for conducting design experimentation one, Mohammad Al-Suwaidi, Roberto Cruz Juarez and Siyu Lin for conducting design experimentation two and Mohammed Al-Rubayan, Yijia Li, Shanshan Wang for conducting design experimentation three.
+Our thankful acknowledgements go to Shuyan Bai, Shuhui Li and Qiaoyang Zhang for conducting experiment one, Mohammad Al-Suwaidi, Roberto Cruz Juarez and Siyu Lin for conducting experiment two and Mohammed Al-Rubayan, Yijia Li, Shanshan Wang for conducting experiment three.